Corbett and Son Store: Heritage listing

 The former Corbett and Son Store was listed on the Queensland Heritage Register on 26 May 2000 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 It is important in illustrating the development of Fortitude Valley as it continued to develop into the twentieth century as a major commercial district.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The store is important in demonstrating the principal characteristics of a corner store, albeit one with more sophisticated architectural pretensions.
 The rear service laneway, which has provided access to nearby Brunswick Street commercial premises since at least 1907, demonstrates a type of land use and development relatively rare in Brisbane.

 The place is important because of its aesthetic significance.

 The building makes a significant contribution to the Brunswick Street streetscape, and is an important element in the commercial townscape of Fortitude Valley.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

-Erected in 1908, the former Corbett & Son store is a fine example of the commercial design work of architect RS (Robin) Dods, generally acknowledged as one of the most accomplished architects to practise in Queensland.
+Erected in 1908, the former Corbett & Son store is an example of the commercial design work of architect RS (Robin) Dods, generally acknowledged as one of the most accomplished architects to practise in Queensland.